AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 ### Receiver connection setting {#receiver-connection}

-This section is only visible in separated transmitter+receiver mode (see above).
+This section is only visible in separated transmitter+receiver mode.

 #### Use different parameters for the receiver {#receiver-parameters}